The Renfrew Center of Bethesda

 Victoria Shampaine, MD, is the Regional Medical Director and Psychiatrist at The Renfrew Centers of Baltimore and Bethesda.
 She received her Medical degree from University of Texas Medical School and has been in practice for more than 20 years.
 She completed her General Psychiatry training at the University of Wisconsin, Madison and her child Fellowship at NYU-Bellevue where she served as Chief Resident.
 Dr. Shampaine specializes in the treatment of children, adolescents and young adults with mood, anxiety and behavioral disorders.
 She has a special interest in the treatment of eating disorders and related psychiatric difficulties.
 Dr. Shampaine provides a comprehensive diagnostic evaluation, psychopharmacology when indicated and a family-system, holistic approach to care.

 Rebecca Berman, LCSW-C, CEDS-S, MLSP, is a Clinical Training Specialist for The Renfrew Center.
 She specializes in treating eating disorders, self-injurious behavior and trauma.
 Ms. Berman has presented nationally on the transdiagnostic treatment of eating disorders and the treatment of trauma and eating disorders.
 She has hosted several webinars on a variety of eating disorder related topics including recovery, self-harm, substance use, and trauma, and has also lobbied on Capitol Hill on mental health parity.
-Maintaining a private practice in Arlington, VA and Bethesda, MD, she is a member of the Eating Disorders Coalition, the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the National Association of Social Workers.
+Maintaining a private practice in Arlington, VA, she is a member of the Eating Disorders Coalition, the Academy of Eating Disorders, the International Association of Eating Disorder Professionals, and the National Association of Social Workers.

 The Renfrew Center is pleased to offer a new, Virtual Therapy Group for adolescent girls and women in Maryland who struggle with disordered eating or who are working towards recovery from an eating disorder.